Cross Currents Sea Kayaking

 Intermediate Surfing Track

-This course will be led by Jeff Atkins (ACA L4 IT).
-It is geared toward people who have paddled in surf multiple times, have taken at least one formal surf class, but have surfed primarily in a shore break.
+This course will be led by Jeff Atkins (ACA L5 ITE). and Ashley Brown (ACA L5 and L4 ITE) It is geared toward people who have paddled in surf multiple times, have taken at least one formal surf class, but have surfed primarily in a shore break.
 You should feel comfortable in 2 - 3 ft surf.
 A roll is a definite plus but not required.
 However, you should be adept at one or more self - rescues and totally competent with assisted rescues.
 The skills will include understanding the surf zone, identifying safe areas, the set-up and take-off, timing, power strokes, holding position on the wave, surf zone etiquette, and launching and landing, among others.
 There will be lots of drills to increase your confidence in a dynamic environment.
 You need a helmet.
 This course is limited to eight participants.

 Location: Cape Charles, VA

-Instructors: Dale Williams, Tom Noffsinger, Jeff Atkins, Ashley Brown, James Kesterson, Rick Wiebush, Ken Fandetti, Brian Blankinship, Paula Hubbard, Greg Hollingsworth, Kathryn Lapolla, Bev Coslett
+Instructors: Dale Williams, Jeff Atkins, Ashley Brown, James Kesterson, Chris Rezac, Rick Wiebush, Paula Hubbard, Kathryn Lapolla, Mike

 The Kiptopeke Symposium routinely is a fabulous event - people love it!
 There are several reasons for all the positive reviews including: